25 YEARS OF PRACTICE & CONSTANT STUDY

 EMBODIED ANATOMY, DEVELOPMENTAL MOVEMENT & MEDITATION

 I have been meditating since my teenage years and have been fortunate to study with teachers from different traditions.
-This year 2021 I finished Mindful Self-Compassion Training with the Greater Good Science Center.
+In 2021 I finished Mindful Self-Compassion Training with the Greater Good Science Center.

 CREATING A COMMUNITY